 Objective.
-Manage Arcata's water resources from a watershed perspective, to maintain surface and subsurface water quality and quantity.
-Runoff will be managed for the benefit of aquatic habitats.
+Manage Arcata's water resources from a watershed perspective, to maintain surface water and subsurface ground water quality and quantity.
+Runoff will be managed for the benefit of aquatic habitats, native and non-invasive vegetation, and soil conservation, and to recharge groundwater.